cramazani/Duplicate-Search/README.md

         - first column  : ID of RU, adduct, or contaminant.
 First column name: "ID".
         - second column : mass of the RU, adduct, or contaminant.
 Second column name: "mass".
         - third column  : ionization mode at which the RU, adduct, or contaminant was collected.
 Third column name: "mode".
-   - nominal        = logical value.
+   - neutral        = logical value.
 If TRUE, this means that peak masses are neutral.
 FALSE, otherwise.
    - condition_sets = 1, 2, or 3.
         - if 1: only condition set 1 is performed.
         - if 2: condition sets 1 and 2 are performed.